Learning to Importance Sample in Primary Sample Space: Primary Sample Space (PSS) Warping

 where $s$ and $t$ are functions from $\mathbb{R}^{|\{b=1\}|} \rightarrow \mathbb{R}^{|\{b=0\}|}$, and $\odot$ is the element-wise product.
 Crucially, such a coupling layer is trivial to invert as shown at the bottom right of Figure~\ref{fig:realNVP},

 and its Jacobian is a triangular matrix whose determinant is also trivial to obtain as $\exp\left(\sum_j s(z_{\{b=1\}})_j \right)$~\cite{DinhSB16}.
 Neither operation requires inverting the Jacobians of $s$ and $t$ nor computing their inverses.
-Hence they can be arbitrarily complex, suggesting their implementation using neural networks.
+Hence they can be arbitrarily complex, and we implement them using deep neural networks.
 We describe our network architecture to implement $s$ and $t$ in more detail below.
-Finally, we apply a linear scaling and a logit mapping at the start, and their inverse at the end of the model.
-We found that this improves training convergence of our model.
+Finally, we apply a linear scaling and a logit mapping at the start, and their inverse at the end of the model. {Linear scaling layers are employed to ensure that values are within valid ranges.} We found that this improves training convergence of our model.

 In summary, we implement our PSS warp $\Psi$ and its inverse using Real NVP with multiple stacked affine coupling layers.
-Since each bijective coupling layer only warps part of the input dimensions, we concatenate several layers with different masks $b$ to warp all dimensions non-linearly.
-In our experiments, we always use eight coupling layers and masks where either the even or odd bits are set to zero or one, respectively.
+Since each bijective coupling layer only warps part of the input dimensions, we concatenate several coupling layers to warp all dimensions non-linearly.
+In our experiments, we use eight coupling layers and masks where either the even or odd bits are set to zero or one, respectively.
 We also experimented with other masks, but did not observe any significant differences.
 The warp parameters $\theta$ in Equation~\ref{eq:ML} correspond to the trainable weights of the neural networks that define the $s$ and $t$ functions in all coupling layers (each layer has its own $s$ and $t$ functions, that is, neural networks).
 We describe our networks in more detail in the next section.
 We perform maximum likelihood estimation of $\Psi^{-1}$ using gradient descent and standard backpropagation techniques for neural networks.